dfeddema/spark-openshift-benchmarks/README.md

  Pbench archives the performance data in elastic search.

-**IMPORTANT:**  Pbench agents must be installed on all nodes in the spark cluster before running these tests
+**IMPORTANT:**  Pbench agents must be installed on all nodes in the spark cluster before running these tests.
                 This test harness must be run by 'root' because pbench requires root privileges